ronsoros/ircxy/README.md

 then using the (beta testing, experimental) CONF command, add an O-line: /quote CONF add o-line N:myusername:mypassword

+modify your motd by making/editing motd.txt

 ## compiling

+just do:
+$ cd src
-just do: javac *.java and it is compiled!
+$ javac *.java and it is compiled!
 You need JDK for this.

+## i use windows!

+Grab the latest .jar file from http://aws.ronsor.net/ircxy.jar

+You will need a copy of ircxy.conf from here.